 Hi!

-- Computers.
+- Compilers and Performance Engineering.
 I got hooked on coding as a kid from the dopamine hits of learning and the ability to build cool stuff.
-I now study Computer Science at Brown University.
+I think compilers and trying to make things run fast yield some of the most interesting (and useful) technical problems.

 - Cognitive Science.
 Understanding why humans think and make decisions the way they do has been a perennial interest of mine.